johannschopplich/kirby-blurry-placeholder/README.md

 # Kirby Blurry Placeholder

 This plugin implements progressive image loading, proving a better user experience.
-Tiny thumbnails which inherit the aspect ratio of their source image are combined with a blurry effect for a better placeholder than a solid colour, without sacrificing payload.
+Tiny thumbnails which inherit the aspect ratio of their source image are combined with a blurry effect for a better placeholder than a solid color, without sacrificing payload.

 How it works:
 1. An inline, URI-encoded SVG fills the `src` attribute of a given image element.
 The blurred image is wrapped in a SVG to avoid rasterizing the filter.